 Types of Accountants

-CPAs can also perform select duties that a non-CPA can’t.
+CPAs can perform select duties that a non-CPA can’t.
 For example, they can conduct financial audits and sign audit opinions for public companies, says Tim Yoder, tax and accounting analyst for the Fit Small Business website.

 Other types of accounting specialties include: